machemate/design-patterns/README.md

-It is mainly focused on code base for Data Structures, Design Patterns, Programming Questions-Solutions in Java soon, I will be adding more comments/description of code so that it becomes easier to understand.
+It is mainly focused on Java code base for Data Structures, Design Patterns, Programming Questions-Solutions which are frequently asked in interviews. <br> Soon I will be adding more comments/description of code so that it becomes easier to understand.